 But we also work with other Oxfam affiliates around the world - many from the global south / developing countries - to press for changes in global trade practices, fair taxes and action on climate change and against corruption.
 We focus on issues that harm the chances of the world’s poorest people but which they are not in a position to speak up on for themselves.

-Over its nearly 40 years of existence Oxfam Hong Kong has a proud history of helping the poorest and most vulnerable around the world while keeping our administrative costs low and transparent.
+Over its 40 years of existence Oxfam Hong Kong has a proud history of helping the poorest and most vulnerable around the world while keeping our administrative costs low and transparent.

 Our world is now changing fast and Oxfam Hong Kong is changing with it.
 With the ongoing support of our loyal supporters we will continue to work with the world’s poorest but also be willing to speak ‘truth unto power’ on their behalf.